tchaloupka/httpbench/README.md

 I've tried at least make response sizes to be of the same size for all the tests to be more fair and would like to make more adjustments in this regards.

+#### C

+These are added to determine the potential of the test environment configuration.
+They don't try to work as a generic HTTP servers, but just utilize the eventloop at the top speed.

+Epoll and io_uring are added.
+Both named as `raw`.

 #### dlang

 ##### [arsd-official](https://code.dlang.org/packages/arsd-official)

 I've wanted to add this popular library in the mix just for comparison.
+Currently two configurations of internal http servers are used:

+* process - forked process, each serving one request
+* threads - threadpool to handle connected clients

+They are added to a `singeCore` type tests as they don't use (at the moment) some eventloop so we can compare this traditional way against the others in that category.

 ##### [during](https://code.dlang.org/packages/during)